veohtu noun.

 Think critically.
 Keep informed.
 Stay educated.

-To help empower yourself to train smart, join the 100s of other athletes, coaches, students, scientists, & clinicians who subscribe to my free educational content:
+To help empower yourself to train smart, join the 100s of other people who subscribe to my free educational content and receive free summaries of the latest evidence in exercise and nutrition science:

 Integrity is at the core of my values.